-- Click the checkbox Memory 1 next to the name to switch the memory curve on or off. - Right-click the green area and use the context menu to change the memory style or color. - Rename the memory by double-clicking on its name

-Memory 1 - Update the memory data with the current measurement data by clicking L. - Delete the memory trace by clicking on - Attach the cursors to the memory trace by clicking on - Use the Show with check-boxes to decide if the memory data shall be shown only with one trace or on both.
+- Click the checkbox ✓ Memory 1 next to the name to switch the memory curve on or off. - Right-click the green area and use the context menu to change the memory style or color. - Rename the memory by double-clicking on its name - Update the memory data with the current measurement data by clicking - Delete the memory trace by clicking on - Attach the cursors to the memory trace by clicking on - Use the Show with check-boxes to decide if the memory data shall be shown only with one trace or on both. - Use the icon to re-order memory traces in a measurement or to copy the data from one measurement file to another by drag-and-drop the trace from one Bode Analyzer Suite instance into another Bode Analyzer suite instance.